Can Keywords be Two Words? - [Words and Length Matters]

 This involves incorporating them naturally into your website's body content, meta tags, headings, title, and URLs.

-By doing so, search engines will better understand what your website is about and rank it higher in the search results for those specific keywords, though not easy.
+By doing so, search engines will better understand what your website is about and rank it higher in the search results for those specific keywords, though it is not easy.

 In conclusion, yes, keywords can definitely be two words, but far better than single-word keywords.